Holiday Weather

 CANADA

-Lying adjacent to Alaska is Canada, the worlds fourth largest country by land mass.
-Taking up 3,854,085 square miles, encompassing Atlantic and Pacific Ocean coasts and spanning from the Arctic Circle down to the United States border it is understandable as to why Canada witnesses significant climatic differences from northern arctic regions down to the south of Canada.
+Lying adjacent to Alaska is Canada, the worldâs fourth largest country by land mass.
+Taking up 3,854,085 square miles, meeting the Atlantic and Pacific Oceans and spanning from the Arctic Circle down to the United States border, it is understandable as to why Canada witnesses significant climatic differences from northern arctic regions down to the south of Canada.

-On the west coast is the province of British Columbia, which in itself witnesses a range of weather conditions a result of its mountainous interior and rugged coastline.
-In fact, 75% of BC’s land is mountainous, which means temperature extremes occur year round and snowfall is high in winter making it a very popular destination for ski and snowboard enthusiasts.
+On the west coast is the province of British Columbia, which in itself witnesses a range of weather conditions, a result of its mountainous interior and rugged coastline.
+In fact, 75% of BCâs land is mountainous, which means temperature extremes occur year round and snowfall is high in winter making it a very popular destination for ski and snowboard enthusiasts.

-As a whole the climate across Canada varies depending on proximity to the coast and the differing topography and presence of mountain ranges.
-The East and west coasts see average highs of about 22 to 24 degrees, while inland Canada witnesses hights of in the late 20’s and occasionally into the 30’s.
-The mercury is been known to rise into the 40’s on the very odd occasion, during inland heat waves.
+The climate across Canada varies depending on proximity to the coast and the presence of mountain ranges.
+The East and west coasts see average highs of about 22°C to 24°C, while inland Canada witnesses highs in the late 20âs and occasionally in the 30âs.
+In the interior the mercury has been known to rise into the 40âs on the very odd occasion during heat waves.
+On the flipside winters in the interior are very harsh, with snow covering the ground for up to 6 months of the year and the temperatures falling to extreme lows of -30°C to -40°C.

 See the weather averages for Toronto, Vancouver , Ottawa and Quebec to get an idea of what the overall climate is like in Canada.